 for at least 30% of the total nights of your trip.

 Couples, or friends travelling together, are guaranteed a double or twin room at no additional charge.

 If you are requesting a room for two people, be sure to indicate on your application whether you wish a room with a double bed (a “double” room), or a room with two single beds (a “twin” room).

 Particularities regarding double rooms: our hotels generally cater to mostly local guests.
 In many (especially Germanic) countries, genuine double beds are uncommon.
 “Doubles” more often contain twin beds pushed together, sometimes bizarrely made up with one set of sheets.
-Amorous intentions, or just a restless night, can land you on the floor between the two beds.
+Amorous intentions, or just a restless night, can land you on the floor between the two beds, in a hurry.

 Conversely, in Latin countries, “doubles” can be rooms containing a double (not a “queen” or a “king”) bed.
 Couples used to larger beds should carefully consider whether intimacy or a sound sleep is of higher value.
 Generally the beds are wider than the minimum double standard of 120 cm (140 cm is typical), but hotel keepers react with surprise to questions on the topic, and often seem to have no very clear idea of the size of their beds, which may additionally vary room to room.

 Breakfast (continental) is included during the trip.
 It is generally taken at the hotel.
-Snore (except in Austria and Switzerland: Alpine breakfasts can be pretty good.
+Snore (except in Austria and Switzerland: Alpine breakfasts are great!
 And there is a Basque bar that everyone likes...).

 Most dinners are also included.
 You are on your own for dinner (and its expense) two nights per “trip week.”